jundalisay/mahahex/content/history/comyn/philippines/part-02b.md

 ## Dye and cabinet woods

+The Philippines abound in:
+- “sibucao” or logwood
+  - This is sold with advantage in Bengal.
+- ebony
-The “sibucao,” or logwood, and ebony, in both which these islands abound, are the only woods in any tolerable request.
-The first is sold with advantage in Bengal, and the other meets a ready sale in the ports of China, in the absence of that brought from the Island of Bourbon, which is a quality infinitely superior.
+  - This meets ready sale in the Chinese ports in the absence of that brought from the Island of Bourbon, which is a quality infinitely superior.

+These are the only woods in any tolerable request.

-Both are however, articles of no great consumption, for, being bulky and possessing little intrinsic value, they will not bear the high charges of freight and other expenses, attendant on the navigation of the Asiatic seas, and can only suit the shipper, as cargo, who is anxious not to return to the above countries in ballast.
+Both however, are not consumed greatly because they are bulky and have  little intrinsic value.
+- They will not bear the high charges of freight and other expenses navigating the Asiatic seas.
+- They can only suit the shipper, as cargo, who is anxious not to return to the above countries in ballast.

 Hence, as an object of export trade, these articles cannot be estimated at more than $30,000 per annum.

 ## Timber

-The Philippine Islands are gifted with a multitude of precious timber.
+The Philippine Islands are gifted a lot of precious timber.

 These have been transmitted some years ago to the king’s dockyard as a collection of specimens, as well as some large blocks.

 However, the establishment near Manila for shipbuilding and masts are much more expensive than is generally supposed.
 This is because of the difficulties in dragging the trees from the interior of the mountains to the water’s edge due to the lack of regularity and foresight in its operations.

 The materials for the construction and armament of vessels come from Europe.
 It is not easy nor economical for the government to create an annual shipbuilding project for frigates.